 Bequests shall be added to the Reserve Fund of the Society and managed by the Trustees.
 Trusts shall be managed as agreed to in the trust instruments.

-ARTICLE XI.
+ARTICLE XII.
 POOLED INCOME FUND

 Sec.
-1. The Pooled Income Fund is an investment option that provides donors with tax advantages when they give stock, cash, orother property to the Society and receive income from that gift after it is invested by the Board of Trustees.
+1. The Pooled Income Fund is an investment option that provides donors with tax advantages when they give stock, cash, or other property to the Society and receive income from that gift after it is invested by the Board of Trustees.
 After the death of the donor, the contributed asset is transferred to the Reserve Fund.

-ARTICLE XII.
+ARTICLE XIII.
 DURATION

 Perpetual operation of the Society is contemplated hereby, but in the event of dissolution, the Board of Directors at the time shall distribute assets and accumulated income for such charitable, scientific, literary, or educational purposes as in their judgment qualify under the provision of the Internal Revenue Code.